camunda/camunda/docs/src/java-client/get-started.md

 ## Work with data

-Usually, a workflow is more than just tasks, there is also a data flow.
+Usually, a workflow is more than just tasks, there is also data flow.
-The tasks need data as input and produce data.
+The tasks need data as input and in order to produce data.

 In Zeebe, the data is represented as a JSON document.
-When you create a workflow instance then you can pass the data as payload.
+When you create a workflow instance, then you can pass the data as payload.
 Within the workflow, you can use input and output mappings on tasks to control the data flow.

 In our example, we want to create a workflow instance with the following data: